zlkrnynkrc/visual_flutter/README.md

 ![Demo](https://github.com/zlkrnynkrc/flutterwidgetlistedit/blob/main/widget_prop.gif?raw=true)
 - **Auto-Detection:** The extension automatically detects the Dart SDK location, prompting the user to specify it if not found.
 - **Builds per abi command:** Added flutter per abi command for build.
+- **Simplify Workspace command:** Added Simplify Workspace command.
+Simplfy file explorer for selected platform.
+You can edit or delete from "your_project_path/.vscode/your_project_name.code-workspace".
 - **Both visible on explorer and self bar:**

 ## Requirements